ajay-unnikrishnan/DotNetCore-OData-Poc/README.md

 1. Download the source code
 2. Build the code
 3. Open Tools => Package Manager Console.
-    Enter the command "Update-Database" // This will update the database schema
+    Enter the command "Update-Database" // This command will update the database schema
 4. Run the project directly from the IDE or create a docker image and run